 Visibility into your Salesforce environment is crucial for keeping your data secure and ensuring a seamless user experience.
-That’s why we are excited to announce that Datadog can now collect Salesforce event logs directly from your Real-Time Event Monitoring stream, giving you deep insights into the security and operational performance of your Salesforce environment.
+That’s why we are excited to announce that Datadog can now collect Salesforce event logs via the Event Log File (ELF) API as well as directly from your Real-Time Event Monitoring stream.
+With more than 50 event types supported via ELF and 14 event types supported via real-time streaming, this integration helps you analyze your logs to get deep insights into the security and operational performance of your Salesforce environment.

-Salesforce’s real-time event monitoring records all user actions that occur within your application.
+Salesforce’s real-time event monitoring records all user actions that occur within your application, and you can supplement this data with requests to the ELF API to access even more event types.
 Once you’ve connected your Salesforce org to Datadog, Datadog will begin ingesting your Salesforce event logs and automatically parse out key information so you can search, filter, and analyze event attributes.
+You can specify the events you care about directly in the integration tile to avoid extraneous data.
 Salesforce data will populate an out-of-the-box dashboard, which you can use to visualize Salesforce activity without any further configuration.
 You can clone the dashboard to customize and add widgets depending on your needs.

 In this post, we’ll show how Datadog enables you to monitor, analyze, and alert on key types of Salesforce events, including: